AymanMak1/Carent/README.md

 - Database

   - Screenshots of the Tables and some data records, created with Oracle DataBase Express Edition.
-  - Screenshots of the package and databases procedures, created with Oracle DataBase Express Edition.
+  - Screenshots of the package and databases procedures and sql files, created with Oracle DataBase Express Edition .

 - UML Modeling Folder contains :